storybookjs/react-native/addons/docs/docs/recipes.md

 > ⚠️ The `--docs` flag is an experimental feature in Storybook 5.2.
 The behavior may change in 5.3 outside of the normal semver rules.
 Be forewarned!

 The Storybook UI is a workshop for developing components in isolation.
 Storybook Docs is a showcase for documenting your components.
 During component/docs development, it’s useful to see both of these modes side by side.
-But when you export your static storybook, you might want to just export the docs to reduce clutter.
+But when you export your static storybook, you might want to export the docs to reduce clutter.

-To address this, we’ve added a CLI flag to export just the docs.
+To address this, we’ve added a CLI flag to only export the docs.
 This flag is also available in dev mode:

 ```sh
 yarn build-storybook --docs